-- (1) in relation to PDs, the approach referred to in Credit Risk: Internal Ratings Based Approach (CRR) Part Article 151(6); - (2) in relation to LGDs, the approach referred to in point (a) of Credit Risk: Internal Ratings Based Approach (CRR) Part Article 151(7); and - (3) in relation to maturity for exposures to corporates and institutions, the approach referred to in Credit Risk: Internal Ratings Based Approach (CRR) Part Article 162.
+(1) in relation to PDs, the approach referred to in Credit Risk: Internal Ratings Based Approach (CRR) Part Article 151(6);

+(2) in relation to LGDs, the approach referred to in point (a) of Credit Risk: Internal Ratings Based Approach (CRR) Part Article 151(7); and has the meaning given in rule 1.1 of the Credit Risk: Internal Ratings Based Approach (CRR) Part.

+(3) in relation to maturity for exposures to corporates and institutions, the approach referred to in Credit Risk: Internal Ratings Based Approach (CRR) Part Article 162.